pragnyanramtha/lecture/birds Cage.md

-Now, this gets us to the second point, which is to stop living like a bird in a someone's cage.
+Now, this gets us to another point, which is to stop living like a bird in a someone's cage.

 For a very long time in my life,
 I used worry about what other people think of me very seriously.